 You can no longer piss concrete over biodiversity.

 For current and future ecological sustainability.

 found object - River Thames plastic, cement slag, river rope, net, buoy, plastic sign

 Central to the installation are three sculptures of Swanscombe’s endangered creatures, hung in suspended animation.
-Circus Aeruginosus, a Marsh Harrier bird of prey whose species is back from the brink following a triumphant conservation story; Bombus Sylvarum, a Shrill Carder Bumblebee, one of the UK’s rarest bee species and Sitticus Distinguendus, the Distinguished Jumping Spider found on only two sites in the UK, one of which is Swanscombe Peninsula.
+Circus Aeruginosus, a Marsh Harrier bird of prey, a species back from the brink; Bombus Sylvarum, a Shrill Carder Bumblebee, one of the UK’s rarest bee species and Sitticus Distinguendus, the Distinguished Jumping Spider found on only two sites in the UK, one of which is Swanscombe Peninsula.

 Fleshed from plastic collected from the riverside, the three ‘plastic creatures’ reflect their material quality in ecological terms, in their adaptability and resilience.
 Their sculptural dormancy, in juxtaposition to their lively animated spirits in the film Brownfield Sister (2019 2.59m), is a metaphor for the limbo space in which Swanscombe Peninsula, and other Brownfield sites, are caught within; a state of development purgatory.